Random unitaries, Robustness, and Complexity of Entanglement: The Model

 where the $\sigma^{\alpha}$ with $\alpha=x,\, y, \,z$ are the Pauli operators.
-Limiting our analysis to systems with periodic boundary conditions ($\sigma^{\alpha}_{N+1} = \sigma^{\alpha}_{1}$) and odd number of spins ($N = 2M + 1$ with $M \in \mathbb{N}$), the so-called frustrated boundary conditions (FBC), the model admits three distinct phases.
-When the local field dominates over the interaction term between spins, the system is in the paramagnetic phase (PARA), characterized by vanishing spontaneous magnetization in the longitudinal $x$- and $y$- and maximal magnetization in the $z$-direction ($\sigma_j^z=\frac{1}{2}$).
+Limiting our analysis to systems with periodic boundary conditions ($\sigma^{\alpha}_{N+1} = \sigma^{\alpha}_{1}$) made by an odd number of spins ($N = 2M + 1$ with $M \in \mathbb{N}$), the so-called frustrated boundary conditions (FBC), the model admits three distinct phases.
+When the local field dominates over the interaction term between spins, the system is in the paramagnetic phase (PARA), characterized by a gapped spectrum and a vanishing spontaneous magnetization in the longitudinal directions.
 On the contrary, when the interaction term dominates over the local field ($|J|>|h|$), we can realize two inequivalent phases depending on the sign of the interaction $J$.
 If the interaction is ferromagnetic (FM), i.e. when it favors parallel alignments ($J<0$), the system shows a gapped magnetically ordered phase, with a finite magnetization in the $x$- direction~\cite{FranchiniBook}.
 On the other hand, in the case of an antiferromagnetic interaction (AFM, $J>0$) the system is in a gapless topological frustrated phase~\cite{Dong2016, Maric2020, Maric2021, Maric2022, Torre2021, Torre2022}, where the spontaneous magnetization is destroyed by the presence of a delocalized kink excitation.
+We remark that the TFIM is also integrable.
+We do not use this feature in our analysis, and we do not expect it to influence our results: to check this assumption, in Sec.~\ref{sec:nonint} we will also add an integrability breaking term and apply the same algorithm to the resulting ground state.